Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 ✓ Keep your gas tank at least half full to prevent the fuel-line from freezing and your car from starting

-Prepare your car for safe winter driving
+Prepare your car for safe winter driving in Canada.

-Winter tires are essential for driving in hazardous conditions and they exceed specifications for grip and traction.
+Winter tires are vital for driving in hazardous conditions and they exceed specifications for grip and traction.
 A specialized rubber compound helps winter tires adapt to the road surface and dig into snow and ice.
-This added traction allows the tires to adapt to winter conditions and grip the road without sliding.
-Winter tires also improve stability and help you handle your car with greater control when driving on snow-covered roads or changing lanes in slush or on ice.
+The added traction allows the tires to adapt to winter conditions and grip the road without sliding.

 According to the Canadian Automobile Association, you should switch to winter tires as soon as the temperature is consistently below 7 degrees Celsius.
 Most automotive service centers or auto body shops in Canada can install winter tires or offer tire-changing services.